dudetracey/66DaysOfData/README.md

 ## Day 11
 Super short time today, learned the two ways to pull a single entry from a matrix with either [][] or [,].
 Remember that we always start counting index positions from zero!

+## Day 12
+Another short study day.
+I learned about boolean arrays as a means of creating an array with certain values.
+I'm very curious to see why and how this is used in a future day of studying.